SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 sol = solve(jump_prob, Tsit5())
 plot(sol; label=["S(t)" "I(t)" "R(t)" "u₄(t)"])
 ```
-*Note that `VariableRateJump`s require using a continuous problem, like an
+*Note that general `VariableRateJump`s require using a continuous problem, like
-ODE/SDE/DDE/DAE problem, and using floating point initial conditions.*
+an ODE/SDE/DDE/DAE problem, and using floating point initial conditions.*

 Lastly, we are not restricted to ODEs.
 For example, we can solve the same jump
 problem except with multiplicative noise on `u[4]` by using an `SDEProblem`